2-Day Poem Contest

 What is the 2-Day Poem Contest?

 This annual contest challenges you to write an original poem in 48 hours — with only one catch.
 The final poem must include ten words that we provide.
-These words are released at midnight CDT on Friday April 8th, 2016, leaving you 48 hours to use each of them at least once in an original poetry composition.
+These words are released at midnight CDT on Friday, April 21st, 2023 (when Friday becomes Saturday), leaving you 48 hours to use each of them at least once in an original poetry composition.
 Prizes include cash, publication, and a copy of the issue containing the winners, not to mention a whole weekend of wordy entertainment.

-Prior to the contest, we'll send you full contest details and confirm the accessibility of your email address.
-At midnight CDT on Friday April 8th (when Friday becomes Saturday) we'll send you the list of 10 words.
-You will have 2 days to compose your poem, submitting it by email by 11:59 pm CDT Sunday.
+Prior to the contest, we’ll send you full contest details and confirm the accessibility of your email address.
+At midnight CDT on Friday, April 21, 2023 (when Friday becomes Saturday), we’ll send you the list of 10 words.
+You will have 2 days to compose your poem, submitting it by email by 11:59 pm CDT Sunday, April 23, 2023 (when Sunday becomes Monday).

-Each word must be used in proper context to qualify.
+- Each word must be used in proper context to qualify.
 If you are unsure what a word means, look the word up in a dictionary.
 If a word has multiple meanings you may decide which meaning to use.
 If you use the word more than once in the poem, the meaning of the word does not necessarily have to be the same.
+We are using merriam-webster.com for all our definitions for the 2023 2-Day Poem Contest.

-Submitted poems may not exceed 48 lines of text not including the title.
-Stanza breaks DO NOT count as lines, nor does the title.
+- Submitted poems may not exceed 48 lines of text not including the title.
+Stanza breaks DO NOT count as lines, nor do subheadings or the title.

 “Play & Read” discount – $26.
 Includes registration plus a 1-year subscription to CV2 magazine.
 You save over 60% off our standard subscription price.